sequenceiq/docker-spark/README.md

 # execute the the following command which should return 1000
 scala> sc.parallelize(1 to 1000).count()
 ```

-There are two deploy modes that can be used to launch Spark applications on YARN.
+### YARN-cluster mode

 In yarn-cluster mode, the Spark driver runs inside an application master process which is managed by YARN on the cluster, and the client can go away after initiating the application.
-In yarn-client mode, the driver runs in the client process, and the application master is only used for requesting resources from YARN.

 Estimating Pi (yarn-cluster mode):